 Pamela is a London wedding jewellery specialist and founder of SommerSparkle, an award-winning online boutique creating fairytale weddings with their beautiful bridal jewellery & accessories.

 For a selection of rings click here

 Want more tips like these?
-Join our VIP list to receive regular tips and goodies direct to your inbox with a FREE Wedding Planning Checklist to help you prepare.
+Join our VIP list to receive regular tips and goodies direct to your inbox.